pippinbarr/cart253-2020/modules/03/debugging-variables.md

 Now we see `circleSpeed` is `undefined`, as expected, but this has the follow-on effect of making `circleX` into `NaN`!
 That's because we take `circleX` which is a number, and add `undefined` to it, which gives us `NaN`.

-Just like with `undefined`, trying to draw an ellipse when on of the arguments is `NaN` leads to no ellipse, but also no error message.
+Just like with `undefined`, trying to draw an ellipse when one of the arguments is `NaN` leads to no ellipse, but also no error message.

 Here we should see `NaN` and immediately suspect that `undefined` is sneaking into some math.
 From there we can track it down to `circleSpeed`, which is `undefined`, and realize we forgot to give it a value at the beginning.